 Support From The Leadership Level

-Great policy is one thing, but leadership that activates this policy is essential and this requires communication effort and focus and role-modelling.
+Great policy is one thing, but leadership that activates this policy is essential and requires communication effort, focus and role-modelling.
 Personally accessing policies relating to parental and carers leave and demonstrating an effective approach to workplace flexibility in balancing work and caring responsibility are key to leadership activation.
-Some examples include;
+Some examples include:

 • ‘Leaving loudly’ and disclosing when attending to a caring responsibility with teams.

 • Consciously keeping those on extended leave ‘in mind’ whilst out of sight.
 Ensuring they are invited to key events and re-engagement opportunities whilst respecting leave status.
-Getting a very clear understanding of the individuals level of interest I staying connected is also very important here.
+Getting a very clear understanding of the individual’s level of interest in staying connected is also very important here.

 • Working collaboratively with those preparing for leave to effectively plan and implement resourcing and enable a decent handover.